byCedric/snack-custom-runtime/README.md

 ## 🍿 Snack examples

-Here are some Snack that you can use as inspiration, and load it in the client.
+Here are some Snacks that you can use as inspiration, and load it in the client.

 - https://snack.expo.dev/@bycedric/snack-example-moti - The [Hello World code](https://moti.fyi/examples/hello-world) for Moti